openfaas/golang-http-template/README.md

 ## Adding static files to your image

-Any folder named `static` will be copied into the final image published for your function.
+If a folder named `static` is found in the root of your function's source code, **it will be copied** into the final image published for your function.

 To read this back at runtime, you can do the following: